- Clinical science

 - Shortened PR interval

-Delta wave = slurred upstroke in QRS complex due to pre-excitation → wide QRS complex
+- Delta wave (ECG) = slurred upstroke in QRS complex due to pre-excitation → wide QRS complex

 Hemodynamically unstable patient

 - Cardioversion: fastest and most effective treatment of supraventricular tachycardia